-An authorized installer may have been provided with certain information related particularly to the Jøtul Stove or Fireplace Insert; however, no authorized installer or other person who may service the appliance is an agent of JØTUL.
+An authorized installer may have been provided with certain information related particularly to the Jøtul or Scan Stove or Fireplace; however, no authorized installer or other person who may service the appliance is an agent of JØTUL.
 No inference should be made that JØTUL has tested, certified, or otherwise pronounced any person as qualified to install or service the appliance.
-JØTUL shall not be liable or otherwise responsible for any error or omission by a person installing or servicing a Jøtul Stove or Fireplace Insert.
+JØTUL shall not be liable or otherwise responsible for any error or omission by a person installing or servicing a Jøtul or Scan Stove or Fireplace.

-If you believe your Jøtul or Fireplace Insert is defective, you should contact your nearest authorized Jøtul dealer, who will process a warranty claim.
+If you believe your Jøtul or Scan Stove or Fireplace is defective, you should contact your nearest authorized Jøtul or Scan dealer, who will process a warranty claim.
 IN ORDER TO QUALIFY FOR WARRANTY COVERAGE, JØTUL MUST RECEIVE NOTICE OF A POSSIBLE DEFECT WITHIN SIXTY (60) DAYS OF THE DATE THE DEFECT IS FIRST DISCOVERED, OR REASONABLY COULD HAVE BEEN DISCOVERED.

-This warranty is given by Jøtul North America, Inc., 55 Hutcherson Drive, Gorham, Maine 04038 USA
+This warranty is given by Jøtul North America, Inc.,

+55 Hutcherson Drive, Gorham, Maine 04038 USA